What to know about rising rent prices in 2022 - NewsBreak

 In a recent analysis, Realtor.com found the median rent for homes with two or fewer bedrooms rose by more than 19% from December 2020 to December 2021 in the 50 largest U.S. metro areas.
 The rent hike hasn’t been equally impacting every state in the U.S. Rent.com recently found some states saw rent rates jump by more than 50% from 2020 to 2021.

 But what’s causing rent to rise?
-Jon Leckie, a data journalist with Rent.com , said there may be two contributing factors: migration and a hot home-buying market .Trucker protest reaching the Ozarks on Monday
+Jon Leckie, a data journalist with Rent.com , said there may be two contributing factors: migration and a hot home-buying market .Where rent rose, fell the most in 2021: report

 “When the pandemic hit, a lot of people left major cities which increased prices in the suburbs and exurbs.
 But as rents fell in the core metros, people returned, including those who couldn’t previously afford to live in core metros,” Leckie told Nexstar.